 Natural hormones are crucially important for the regulation of nearly all of the body’s physical and emotional functions.

-Natural hormones are chemical messengers produced by the endocrine system, which work to regulate the growth, functioning and development of the body.
+Natural hormones are chemical messengers produced by the endocrine system that work to regulate the growth, functioning, and development of the body.
 These hormones travel through the bloodstream, controlling the behavior of organs and their associated processes.
 For this reason, a balanced endocrine system results in good health, whereas an imbalance in natural hormone levels can lead to various diseases and disorders.

-Please take your time to navigate this website in order to learn important and useful information that will help you be aware of and manage disorders related to hormonal imbalance.
+Please take some time to navigate this website in order to learn important and useful information that will help you become aware of and manage disorders related to hormonal imbalance.

-The most prevalent female sex hormone, estrogen is synonymous with femininity.
-Estrogen hormones play a central role in uniquely female functions, like regulating the menstrual cycle.
-Read on to know more.
+The most prevalent female sex hormone, estrogen, is synonymous with femininity.
+Estrogen plays a central role in uniquely female functions, like regulating the menstrual cycle.
+Read on to find out more.

-Estrogen imbalance is common in women, but is especially pronounced during perimenopause, the stage of hormonal imbalance approaching menopause.
-There is a wide spectrum of disorders that can affect women during estrogen imbalance, whose symptoms can be frustrating to deal with.
+Estrogen imbalance is common among women, but is especially pronounced during perimenopause, the stage of hormonal imbalance directly preceding menopause.
+There is a wide spectrum of conditions that can affect women with estrogen imbalance, all will potentially frustrating symptoms.

-In order to learn about estrogen and be prepared for any disorder associated with its imbalances, please click on the following link.
+In order to learn about estrogen and be prepared for any disorder associated with its imbalance, please click on the following link.